 * $331,000 median home price, #19 ULI rank

-Sales volume hit a record high in 2018 as 200 office buildings traded for a total of $330 MM, beating a record year in 2017.
-When the final numbers are tabulated, sales volume in 2019 will have likely continued its upward trajectory.
+Sales volume hit a record high in 2019.
+200 office buildings traded for a total of $330 MM, beating a record year in 2018.

 Employers such as Boeing and Mercedes-Benz have flocked to Charleston, among many others.
 Volvo recently expanded into a $1.1B factory that will hire an additional 4,000 employees.
 As a father of two now, I sure like the new Volvo XC90 SUV.